Welcome to today's edition of the Rush 24-7 podcast.

 So they've got it, and they've got an economy that reflects it.

-Uh And now they're they're you talk about protest.
+And now they're, you talk about protests.

 Did you see the protests in France over the weekend?

-You know where they were protesting?
+You know whatever, protesting?

 Work.

-They were protesting, having to go get work.
+They were protesting having to go get work.

-They were pr they were protesting.
+They were protesting.

-That A, they might have to go to work and B, if they did, they could get fired.
+And they took to the streets by the thousands in France to protest that A, they might have to go to work and B, if they did, they could get fired.

-Now there's real protest.
+Now, there's real protest.

 It's anti-work, anti-job, anti-prosperity on the march in France.

-They'd be the fifth poorest in our country, and yet we're told we must look to our European allies for guidance on how to be uh advancing into the twenty-first century with the proper understanding of the human condition and blah, blah, blah, blah, blah.
+They'd be the fifth poorest in our country, and yet we're told we must look to our European allies for guidance on how to be advancing into the 21st century with the proper understanding of the human condition and blah, I just get so sick and tired of this country being run down every damn day by one political party and its allies in the mainstream press.

 We will just see.